-Obviously, it will also necessitate more power from your weed eater in order to perform as efficiently as a narrower line.
+It will also necessitate more power from your weed eater to perform as efficiently as a narrower line.

 You may also discover that a thicker line is less prone to break apart when it comes into touch with curbs and driveways.

-Unless your trimmer line is made by environmentally friendly businesses, the answer is a no. Mower strings, on the other hand, are single-use plastic — a source of pollution that few people are aware of.
+Unless environmentally friendly businesses make your trimmer line, the answer is a no. Mower strings, on the other hand, are single-use plastic — a source of pollution that few people are aware of.

 Trimmer strings will disperse into small plastic bits during operation.
-And these fragments will be mixed together with your plants and soil.
-Unfortunately, the majority of mower lines are composed of durable plastic that can take thousands of years to degrade completely.
+And these fragments will be mixed with your plants and soil.
+Unfortunately, most mower lines are composed of durable plastic that can take thousands of years to degrade completely.

-Choose a trimmer line with a high durability if the environment is a concern.
-It contributes to reducing the amount of times they break and emit plastic into the environment.
+Choose a trimmer line with high durability if the environment is a concern.
+It contributes to reducing the number of times they break and emit plastic into the environment.
 A string from a biodegradable brand would also be wonderful.